 Development costs and expenditure on pure and applied research are charged to the profit and loss account in the year in which they are incurred.
-Expenditure incurred on the development of internally generated products is capitalised when Phase 3 trials are completed and regulatory approval is obtained.
+Expenditure incurred on the development of internally generated products will be capitalised from when Phase 3 trials are completed and regulatory approval is obtained.